 6. Review the process periodically.

-Once the system is functioning well, it needs to be counter-checked to avoid any missed chance.
-There should be a regular audit of the reports and fine-tune the process and system at least 3 years once.
+Once the system is functioning well, it needs to be counter-checked to avoid any missed chances.
+There should be a regular audit of the reports and fine-tuning of the process and system for at least 3 years once.
 This not only eradicates the loopholes but also allows for alignment with the industry practice.

 Want to know more?